Isovariant homotopy theory and fixed point invariants: Homotopy extension and lifting for isovariant spaces

 An \emph{equivariant triangulation} on a $G$-space $X$ consists of a triangulation $t:K \to X/G$ of the orbit space such that for each $n$-simplex $s$ of the simplicial complex $K$, there are closed subgroups $H_0, \dots, H_n$ of $G$ and a $G$-homeomorphism $\alpha:\Delta_n(G;H_0, \dots, H_n) \to \pi^{-1}(t(s))$ which induces a linear homeomorphism on orbit spaces (\cite[5.1]{illmanCW}).
 Illman shows in Proposition 6.1 that if a $G$-space $X$ has an equivariant triangulation, then it has the structure of a $G$-CW complex.
-That is, $X$ is cofibrant in $\etop$.
+That is, $X$ is cofibrant in $\etop$ and can be built from the equivariant generating cofibrations.
 Illman cites \cite{veronastrat} to prove that if $M$ is a smooth $G$-manifold, then $M$ has an equivariant triangulation.